LouisMastelinck/Monitor-security-policy-changes-or-admin-activities/README.md

 - Safe Attachments Policy has been created :heavy_check_mark:
 - Safe Attachments Policy has been deleted :heavy_check_mark:
 - Safe Link Policy has been changed :x:
-- Safe link Policy has been created :x:
+- Safe Link Policy has been created :x:
 - Safe Link Policy has been deleted :x:
 - Tenant added to block list :heavy_check_mark:
 - Tenant removed from block list 🐛